-The proposed Doris-Madrid Care and Maintenance activities schedule is presented in Figure 4.1 based on the current state of the Project.
+The proposed Doris-Madrid Care & Maintenance activities schedule is presented in Figure 4.1 based on the current state of the Mine.
 This Schedule will be reviewed and updated on an annual basis to capture any changes to the proposed timing of activities.
+For a comprehensive list of all early works activities, please refer to the NWB 2025 Annual Report, Section 3.

-Monitoring and reporting will continue during Care and Maintenance as outlined in Section 3 and summarized in Table 3.2.
+Monitoring and reporting will continue during Care & Maintenance as outlined in Section 3 and summarized in Table 3.2.

-Figure 4.1: Doris-Madrid Care and Maintenance Planned Activities
+Figure 4.1: Doris-Madrid Care & Maintenance Planned Activities

-2024 2024 Q1 Q2 Q3 Q4 Site Activities Ò Doris Discharge of water through Roberts Bay Discharge System 4 = Addition of weight on Roberts Bay discharge pipe and re-attachment of diffuser \rightarrow Construction of Roberts Bay fuel distribution line between jetty and Roberts Bay Fuel Tanks \rightarrow Construction of Diversion Berm and/or Diversion Ditch at Doris CPRT Development of quarries \rightarrow Commissioning of composter \rightarrow Use of camp, roads, airstrip, laydown areas, water intakes, treatment plants, TIA, and associated infrastructures to allow advanced exploration activities Madrid General earthworks (e.g., pad, culverts, diversion berm) at Naartok \leftarrow Care and Mainte nance Activities Tailings Impoundment - management of water and infrastructure \rightarrow Area Waste Management - storage and disposal of non-hazardous waste onsite - periodic shipment of hazardous waste off-site to minimize the amount of waste requiring removal at final closure - \rightarrow - clean-up of materials(e.g., soil, snow, ice) that may become contaminated during construction and operations due to fuel or other spills Progressive Reclamation - Removal and reclamation of buildings and infrastructure that become unnecessary over the life of the mine - Upon completion of diamond drilling, drill equipment is demobilized from site and the disturbed area is reclaimed - \rightarrow - Dismantle Windy Camp
+2025 Q1 Q2 Q3 Q Site Activities 200 1070 1124 Roberts Bay Discharge of water through Roberts Bay Discharge System 4 Construction of early works to support future site activities 4 1 Doris Inspection and dewatering of underground workings Construction of early works to support future site activities 4 Development of quarries Use of camp, roads, airstrip, laydown areas, water intakes, treatment plants, TIA, and associated infrastructures to allow advanced exploration activities Completion of general earthworks associated with underground exploration ramp development at Naartok Madrid Construction of Naartok Pad (genset, fuel tanks, dome, etc) at Naartok Pad ļ Excavation and operation of multiple sumps and waterlines Construction of early works to support future site activities - † Care and Mainte enance Activities Tailings Impoundment Area - management of water and infrastructure - Waste Management - storage and disposal of non-hazardous waste onsite - periodic shipment of hazardous waste off-site to minimize the amount of waste requiring removal at final closure - clean-up of materials (e.g., soil, snow, ice) that may become contaminated during construction and operations due to fuel or other spills 4 Progressive Reclamation - Removal and reclamation of buildings and infrastructure that become unnecessary over the life of the mine - Upon completion of diamond drilling, drill equipment is demobilized from site and the disturbed area is reclaimed - Dismantling of Doris Mill 4 for a full list of early works activities, see the NWB Annual Report, Section 3